 This score is the theme Mr. Delerue wrote for “Femme de personne” (1984) starring Marthe Keller and Jean-Louis Trintignant.
 Here are extracts from a few of Delerue’s other everlasting soundtracks:

 “La nuit américaine” (1973), a.k.a.
-“Day for Night”, Academy Award Winner as Best Foreign Language film, shot in the Victorine studios near Nice, France, was directed by François Truffaut and starred Jacqueline Bisset, Jean-Pierre Léaud and François Truffault
+“Day for Night”, Academy Award winner as Best Foreign-Language film, was shot in the Victorine studios near Nice, France, and directed by François Truffaut.
+Stars were Jacqueline Bisset, Jean-Pierre Léaud and François Truffault playing the film director.

 “Le dernier métro” (1980), another French screen classic and also by François Truffaut, was set in occupied France with Cathérine Deneuve and Gérard Depardieu in the leading roles